Level/abstract-leveldown/UPGRADING.md

 #### `isLevelDOWN` function removed

-This was a legacy function and no implementation seems to use it.
+This was a legacy function.

 #### `ranges-test.js` renamed